McPhelpsius/FreeCodeCamp-Weather/r1-log.md

 ### R1D11
 Changed weather API to Wunderground because I like it better Use Google Geocoder API to find ZIP of current Lat/Long

+### R1D12
+Not a quitter
+Came back and refactored some JS into smaller functions Format some data
+Experiement, fail, adapt